Knightz1/CTF/connect the dots/readme.md

 It has exact 8 numbers sastify

-The result of v8 accoring to those 8 numbers:
+The result of v8 according to those 8 numbers:

     140,index=675,  v8=0
     147,index=1235, v8=1